ShelbySimpson/WebDev494/README.md

 WebDev494
 =========
+This a web application that demostrates the use of AJAX,PHP,mySQL,XML,HTML and CSS.
-The puropse of this web application was to demostrate the use of AJAX,PHP,mySQL,XML,HTML,CSS and geocoding using the Google Maps JavaScript API v3 geocode service.
+This application also demostrates the use of geocoding by using the Google Maps JavaScript API v3 geocode service.